 Let’s take, for example, a Van Westendorp question about a boutique ice cream shop that is opening up in San Francisco.
 This ice cream is organic and hand-churned—it is simply the best of the best.
 However, before opening, you need to know how much you can charge for a prized single-scoop of ice cream.
 The best way to know how much your customers are willing to pay is to simply ask.

-The example of the Van Westendorp question clearly illustrates how respondents feel about ice cream.
+The example of the Van Westendorp pricing study clearly illustrates how respondents feel about ice cream.
 This could become inaccurate if someone who filled it out did not partake in ice cream eating—perhaps due to their lactose intolerance.
 In that case, their survey answer may look drastically different.

 If that is the case, your data may potentially become flawed, which is why Van Westendorp price sensitivity meter should be used to provide input into how you price your product, rather than be the finite answer.